sodafoundation/architecture-analysis/specs/SIM/PerfomanceMontoringDesign.md

 overall architecture spec of delfin is vailable  [here](https://github.com/sodafoundation/design-specs/blob/master/specs/SIM/SODA_InfrastructureManagerDesign.md)
 Scope of architecture discussion in this design doc is scoped to performance metrics collection.
 ### Architecture considerations
-* Provide a default monitoring system
+1. Delfin as complete monitoring system with prometheus as the core  DB
-* Extendibility support to exisitng monitoring system to use delfin
+2. Provision to Extend users existing monitoring system  with delfin as a platform  to collect metrics .
 ### Performance collection architecture

 TBD